MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

 ![a picture showing how to add a new file in VScode](https://github.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/media/create-new-file.png)

-Then you can start writing your text (there are a few extensions that I use, to make it easier, like the Docs Authoring Pack, Grammarly or the Code Spell Cheker.
+Then you can start writing your text (there are a few extensions that I use, to make it easier, like the Docs Authoring Pack, Grammarly or the Code Spell Checker.
 Maybe I cover that in a different post or see to link a good resource for you).

-### push/commit(?) your created content on Github
+### push/commit(?) your content on Github

+There are several different ways how to upload your content from your local clone to Github, yet as I mentioned earlier I want to get comfortable with using the terminal, so here's what you need to do:

+1. Add you content to the staging area by using `git add .` This command will put all changes that you made to the staging area.
+It's not uploaded yet, that comes later.
+If you worked on multiple files and want to upload only some of them, there are different ways, but I won't cover every possibility here.

+2. include a commit message by using  `git commit -m "this is your message"` Including commit messages will help you later on to see, what you actually did.
+And I just learned that it is good practice to tell, what this commit does in third person, e.g. "adds new pictures" or "adds new chapter of the blog".

+3. upload/commit your content by using  `git push` That command will upload your content from the staging area to Github.

+Tadaa, look at you, you did it you bad-ass open source rockstar 🥳🤘🚀

+P.S. when you come back to work on your content you should check, if your local copy is up to date by using  `git pull` (make sure your terminal is in the right folder though).
+That command will check if there have been any changes in your repository and updates your local copy to the latest version.
+It's not that important when you're the only one working in your repository.
+But when you start collaborating with others it's a good practice to acquire.